For legal aid to be granted for an expert witness to appear in court, the following tests must be satisfied:

 Extension of aid requests received from preferred suppliers or in-house practitioners

-Practitioners seeking an extension of aid for an expert witness to appear in court, should electronically submit an extension for aid request via the Grants Online system, advise how the matter meets the merits test, certify that the expert witness is required and the expert witness will benefit the applicants case.
+Practitioners seeking an extension of aid for an expert witness to appear in court, should electronically submit an extension for aid request via the Grants Online system, advise how the matter meets the merits test, certify that the expert witness is required, will be recognised by the court as an expert in their field, and the expert witness will benefit the applicants case.

 Expert witnesses from an area outside the court location